 But interestingly, while China was busy discussing foxes and tigers, India was reportedly securing strategic points in the southern region of the Pangong Tso lake in eastern Ladakh.
 It can also be noted that in various articles that are published in the Chinese media, Chinese journalists and experts often seem to mock India for its poverty while praising China.

-But again, it appears that frequently they overestimate China’s achievements while undermining what India has achieved.
+But again, it appears that oftentimes they overestimate China’s achievements while undermining what India has achieved.
 If China brought five hundred million people out of poverty between 1981 and 2012, then India also brought two hundred and seventy-one million people out of poverty.
-Between the years of 2005 and 2016, the Chinese figure of five hundred million people was calculated based on people who are no longer living on less than one point nine dollars a day.
+Between the years of 2005 and 2016, the Chinese figure of five hundred million people was calculated on the basis of people who are no longer living on less than one point nine dollars a day.

 Adulteration in food and poor living standards is common in many countries across the world, including India.
 But it is how China creates a shiny surface to hide its ugly reality and how it reportedly restricts the independent investigative journalist from fully exploring its lesser-known hidden aspects is what makes the stories of China less convincing and less reliable to the global community than those of India.